-Total operating expenses for fiscal year 2022 and 2021 increased by approximately \$2.7 million and approximately \$0.5 million, respectively.
+Total operating expenses for fiscal year 2023 increased by approximately \$0.6 million and for fiscal year 2022 increased by approximately \$2.48 million, respectively.
 The following explains the increase in operating expenses:

-- The salaries and wages and employee benefits categories increased by approximately \$1.37 million.
-Salary and wages and employee benefits made up approximately 59.71% of the operating expenses of WVSOM. - Supplies and other services increased by approximately \$0.75 million primarily due to an increase in contracts and general operating supplies.
-Supplies and other services account for approximately 28.90% of the operating expenses of WVSOM. - All other operating expenses make up 11.39% of the total operating expenses as indicated on the pie chart above.
+- The salaries and wages and employee benefits categories increased by approximately \$0.3 million.
+Salary and wages and employee benefits made up approximately 59.84% of the operating expenses of WVSOM. - Supplies and other services increased by approximately \$0.6 million primarily due to an increase in contracts, employee travel, and general operating supplies.
+Supplies and other services account for approximately 28.59% of the operating expenses of WVSOM. - All other operating expenses make up 11.56% of the total operating expenses as indicated on the pie chart above.